-In terms of regional and local planning fit for planned landscape and visual related themes, the expected visual/ landscape policy fit of the landscape change is rated Medium.
-While not within a REDZ, there are other RE projects within the zone of visual influence where a local massing effect is likely to take place from intervisibility.
-However, the site is already degraded to some degree from the existing Eskom power line that transects the site, and there are no active ecotourism activities in the ZVI.
-The project is also within a strategic powerline corridor area, and as such, further powerlines are likely to be routing through the vicinity.
+In terms of regional and local planning fit for planned landscape and visual related themes, the expected visual/ landscape policy fit of the landscape change is rated High.
+While not within a REDZ, the project is also within the Central Strategic Powerline Corridor area and, as such, further powerlines are likely to be routing through the vicinity.